What is Render (RENDER)?

 TLDR

-Render (RENDER) is a decentralized GPU computing network that functions as a marketplace, connecting users who need processing power for tasks like 3D rendering and AI with providers who have idle graphics cards.
+Render (RENDER) is a decentralized marketplace that connects users who need GPU computing power for tasks like 3D rendering and AI with providers who have idle graphics processing units.

 Deep Dive